andreedev/andreedev/README.md

 ### I am Andree
 - A systems engineering student.
 - Currently working on some of my cool side projects based on Web Development.
-- I work as a Semi-senior programmer.
+- I work as a semi-senior fullstack programmer.
 I like to learn and contribute to the team any and every possible way.